ZeroZhuang0/DATA1902project/README.md

 ### Chicago Crime
 from chicago "This dataset reflects reported incidents of crime (with the exception of murders where data exists for each victim) that occurred in the City of Chicago from 2001 to present, minus the most recent seven days.
 Data is extracted from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
 In order to protect the privacy of crime victims, addresses are shown at the block level only and specific locations are not identified."

+constantly updated

 ID: unique identifier,
 Case Number: Chicago Police Department Records Division  Number also unique,
 Date: date + time sometimes just an estimate,
 Block: partially redacted address such that block remains the same,
 IUCR: Illinois Uniform Crime Reporting (IUCR) codes are four digit codes that law enforcement agencies use to classify criminal incidents when taking individual reports is directly linked to primary tyep and descriptionn,